Kazumura Cave

 Arched passages in the main tube show the classic lava tube shape.
 The floor was the crust on a former lava lake that fell inward as it drained from beneath.

 Collapse into a round lava lake after it drained.
 The source of the lava is the lavafall in the background.

 A forest of sensitive tree roots in the main corridor of Kazumura.

-Kazumura Cave is a lava tube and has been surveyed at 40.7 miles (65.5 km) long and 3,614 feet (1,102 m) deep, making it the longest and deepest lava tube in the world.
+Kazumura Cave is a lava tube and has been surveyed at 40.7 mi long and 3614 ft deep, making it the longest and deepest lava tube in the world.
 (Note: Kazumura Cave was not naturally this length.
 Short sections of solid black rock were dug through to connect the separate caves together.
 This makes Kazumura, at least in terms of measured length, an artificial construction since manmade passage is not, strictly speaking, a cave.)
 The cave is located on the island of Hawaiʻi on the eastern slope of Kīlauea.
 Kīlauea is the most recently active volcano on the Big Island.
 The ʻAilāʻau lava flow that contains Kazumura Cave originated from the Kīlauea Iki Crater about 500 years ago.